mweiden/sketchy-core/doc/GETTING_STARTED.md

 Agents from the [example](/example/) project illustrate each behavior.
-In the example, _ingester_ agents are producers that translate events, which are received from a web application, into events inside the network. _Signal emmitters_ agents are consumers that receive events, which are produced by the network, and report them back to a client application. _Enrichment_ agents are transformers that take information that is related to an event from other sources such as MySQL, and add that information to the event.
+In the example, _ingester_ agents are producers that translate events, which are received from a web application, into events inside the network. _Signal emmitter_ agents are consumers that receive events, which are produced by the network, and report them back to a client application. _Enrichment_ agents are transformers that take information that is related to an event from other sources such as MySQL, and add that information to the event.